-Personal branding is not an option.
-It is a necessity in today’s hyper-competitive market.
-People are Googling your name, and they are formulating opinions on you based on the information they find.
+In today's hyper-competitive digital world, personal branding is not optional, it is a necessity.
+People are Googling your name and formulating near-instant opinions based on the results and information they find about you.

 Statistically, people with strong personal brands are better positioned for success.

-- 77% of potential employers use search engines like Google to screen their candidates, and 35% of these employers admit that they eliminated a candidate from consideration based on the information they found online.
+- 77% of potential employers use search engines such as Google to screen their candidates and 35% of these employers admit that they eliminated candidates from consideration based on information they discovered online

-- Global executives attribute 45% of their company’s reputation to the reputation of their CEO
+- Global executives attribute 45% of their company’s reputation and 44% of market value to the reputation of their CEO

 The amount of time you dedicate to your personal branding will make a huge difference when it comes to reaching both your career and personal goals.
 Don’t lose out to the competition because you didn’t spend enough time cultivating your brand.

 Building a personal brand can seem overwhelming at first, especially if you are starting from scratch.
 But it doesn’t have to feel that way.
-If you break it down into smaller, more manageable steps, you can start to see your brand grow and take shape over time.
+If you break the process down into smaller, more manageable steps, you can start to see your brand grow and take shape over time.

-Even if your brand is established, it is still helpful to revisit some of the early steps in brand development to make sure that your brand is still correctly reflecting your values, especially if they have changed.
+Even if your brand is established, it is still helpful to revisit some of the early steps in brand development to ensure that your brand is still correctly reflecting your values, especially if they have changed.

 Audit your search results